Murder of Caroline Crouch

-Caroline Crouch (12 July 2001 – 11 May 2021) was a Greek student of British and Filipino descent, who was murdered on the morning of 11 May 2021, in her home on Glyka Nera, a suburb of Athens, Greece.
+Caroline Crouch (Καρολάιν Κράουτς; 12 July 2001 – 11 May 2021) was a Greek student of British and Filipino descent who was murdered on the morning of 11 May 2021, in her home on Glyka Nera, a suburb of Athens, Greece.
 37 days later, her husband, Babis Anagnostopoulos, confessed to the police under interrogation that he was the one who murdered her.
-On 22 June, he was imprisoned on charges of murder and animal abuse.
+On 22 June, he was imprisoned on charges of murder and animal murder.
 The case was extensively covered by Greek and international media due to developments during its investigation.

 Caroline Crouch

-Caroline Louise Crouch was born on 12 July 2001 in Athens.
-She was the daughter of the retired engineer David Crouch and his wife, Susan Dela Cuesta.
+Caroline Louise Crouch was born on 12 July 2001.
+She was the daughter of retired engineer David Crouch and his wife, Susan Dela Cuesta.
+Through her father, she held British citizenship.
+According to her father, Crouch was born in Athens, though her birthplace has also been reported as Liverpool.

 At the age of 8 years old she moved with her family to the island of Alonnisos, where she grew up.
-When she was 15 years old, she met her future husband, Babis Anagnostopoulos.
+When she was 15 years old, she met her future husband, Charalambos "Babis" Anagnostopoulos.
 They married on 15 July 2019, in Portugal.